Academic Success Center

 The Academic Success Center (ASC) promotes academic success, enriches students’ academic experience, and encourages student development.
 The ASC provides several services geared towards helping students reach their academic potential.
 Services range from Peer Tutoring to Academic Progress Monitoring to providing students with new study strategies and time management skills.
 The ASC staff works to create a supportive learning environment in which students can develop the skills needed to achieve their academic goals while being held accountable for their own progress.

-For the fall 2020 semester, students will still have the opportunity to work with peer tutors, academic progress monitors, supplemental instruction leaders, and professional staff.
+For the spring 2021 semester, students will still have the opportunity to work with peer tutors, academic progress monitors, supplemental instruction leaders, and professional staff.
 The majority of our services will offer both in person and virtual meetings.
 Please view the information below for additional information on our programs or feel free to reach out to us with any questions you may have!

 Be sure to follow our Instagram account where we regularly post updates, information, tips, and strategies to be successful in the classroom, whether in-person, hybrid, or online.